-Back to school is creeping up on us.
-Before we know it the yellow buses and kids lugging their backpacks will be filling the streets.
-Unfortunately for the working parents with the 9-5 schedule the 3 o’clock school day ending will just not cut it.
-Luckily there are many free after school programs available in the Hartford area.
+It’s that time of year—back to school time!
+There are plenty of reasons for parents to rejoice and for kids to be excited.
+However, for working parents with a 9-5 schedule the 3 o’clock school day can pose a challenge.
+Luckily there are many free and inexpensive after school programs available in the Hartford area.
 For more after school programs check out our After School Classes Guide.

 The New Britain Youth Theater has an after school extracurricular program scheduled and arranged through the New Britain Consolidated school district.
 It is designed to teach all aspects of theater performance and production based upon state of Connecticut curriculum guidelines.